 And use the techniques included to feel and process your own emotions.
-In the classroom, show your students how to make friends with your feelings.
-Model to your students how you feel your feelings with phrases like 'I am feeling frustrated.
+At home, show your child how to make friends with their feelings.
+Model to your child how you feel your feelings with phrases like 'I am feeling frustrated.
 I can feel heat rising through my cheeks and chest', 'I'm going to breathe in the heat and breathe out with the space around the heat' and 'I can feel the heat disappearing now', or 'I can feel nervous in my stomach', 'I'm just going to pat the nerves in my belly to tell them they are welcome to stay as long as they like'.